xrsheffield/website-1/content/events/barclays-4-march.md

 categories: [events]
 ---

-On the 4th March XR Sheffield is planning a joint action with the Sheffield Palestinian Campaign against Barclays Bank.
+On the 11th March (TBC), XR Sheffield is planning a joint action with the [Sheffield Palestinian Campaign](http://www.sheffieldpsc.org.uk/) against Barclays Bank.

-Time and more details will be announced nearer to the event.
+The time and date are still to be finalized and more details will be announced nearer to the event.

+{{< barclays >}}